Christian Kabbalah: Balthasar Walther

 Balthasar Walther, (1558 – before 1630), was a Silesian physician.
-In 1598-1599, Walther undertook a pilgrimage to the Holy Land to learn about the intricacies of the Kabbalah and Jewish mysticism from groups in Safed and elsewhere, including amongst the followers of Isaac Luria.
+In 1598–1599, Walther undertook a pilgrimage to the Holy Land to learn about the intricacies of the Kabbalah and Jewish mysticism from groups in Safed and elsewhere, including amongst the followers of Isaac Luria.
 However, he did not follow the teachings of these Jewish authorities but later used his learning to further Christian theological pursuits.
 Despite his claim to have spent six years in these travels, it appears that he only made several shorter trips.
 Walther himself did not author any significant works of Christian Kabbalah but maintained a voluminous manuscript collection of magical and kabbalistic works.
 His significance for the history of Christian Kabbalah is that his ideas and doctrines exercised a profound influence on the works of the German theosopher, Jakob Böhme, in particular Böhme's Forty Questions on the Soul (c.1621).

 Athanasius Kircher

-The following century produced Athanasius Kircher, a German Jesuit priest, scholar and polymath.
-He wrote extensively on the subject in 1652, bringing further elements such as Orphism and Egyptian mythology to the mix in his work, Oedipus Aegyptiacus.
+The following century produced Athanasius Kircher, a German Jesuit priest, Hermeticist and polymath.
+He wrote extensively on the subject in 1652, elaborating on Mirandola's work on Kabbalah by bringing in further elements such as Orphism and Egyptian mythology to the mix in his work, Oedipus Aegyptiacus.
 It was illustrated by Kircher's adaptation of the Tree of Life.
-Kircher's version of the Tree of Life is still used in Western Kabbalah.
+Kircher's version of the Tree of Life is still used in Hermetic Qabalah.